jenpetsmit/tk_wiki/wiki.md

 Toolkit cannot download accessions in their originally submitted format or transform to original submitted format.
 To download data in Original Source format, use [Cloud Data Delivery Service (CDDS)](https://www.ncbi.nlm.nih.gov/sra/docs/data-delivery).

 # Data Download Costs
-### Toolkit
-Using Toolkit, you can download SRA data without egress charges from the following options:
+you can download SRA data without egress charges from the following options:
 - The NCBI Cloud to your Cloud storage (use CDDS)
-- NCBI to your local computer
+- NCBI to your local computer.

+Install toolkit on your local computer or your Cloud-based computer to use the Toolkit tools.

 ### CDDS – Cloud Data Deliver Service
 For Cloud users use CDDS to download all SRA files, including source files and Covid files (which are the Original Submitted files) from the NCBI Cloud to your Cloud storage for free.
 If you  download from your Cloud storage to your local computer, you will incur egress charges from your Cloud Service Provider.
 See [NCBI’s blog post on CDDS Charges](https://ncbiinsights.ncbi.nlm.nih.gov/2021/09/23/sra-cloud-bucket/?utm_source=ncbi_insights&utm_medium=referral&utm_campaign=sra-data-distribution-20221215).